-A growing interest in climate resilience and sustainability action for urban areas had led to the growth of research, policy, and practice discussions on nature-based solutions to climate change and environmental problems.
+A growing interest in climate resilience and sustainability action for urban areas has led to the growth of research, policy, and practice discussions on nature-based solutions to climate change and environmental problems.

-But the bulk of research on nature-based solutions and urban space greening are primarily in European and North American context and limited elsewhere, including Asia.
-Findings from the study will be helpful in subtropical Asian cities’ unique features.
+However, most research on nature-based solutions and urban space greening is primarily in European and North American contexts and is limited elsewhere, including Asia.
+Findings from the study will help identify the unique features of subtropical Asian cities.

 Asian cities are experiencing rapid urban growth, and these locations are also disaster-prone.
 Changes to consumption and land use that investment drives can increase risks from climate change.